ComputerElite/QSE/README.md

 # How-to (PC)
 ### C# version (GUI):

 Start Quest Song Exporter.exe .
 Click choose Song Folder and browse for the directory where your Song Folders are located (probably at C:\Program Files (x86)\Steam\steamapps\common\Beat Saber\Beat Saber_Data\CustomLevels).
 Do the same with your destination directory.
-Click start and wait a few minutes (about 2 - 6).
+Click start and wait a few minutes (about 1 - 6).
 After it has finished it'll let you know how many Songs it zipped.
-Be patient.
-It won't give you any output until it has finished.

 ### Java version: